strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.6 =
+* Not showing payment settings warning now when Payflow is setup with all values filled in.

 = 1.5.9.2 =
 * Fixed Members List bugs introduced in version 1.5.9.1.